-We paid a dividend of \$0.40 on each outstanding common share on March 11, 2011 to shareholders of record at the close of business on February 25, 2011.
+We paid a dividend of \$0.40 on each outstanding common share on March 9, 2012 to shareholders of record at the close of business on February 24, 2012.

-In 2010, we paid dividends totally \$1.54 and in each of 2009 and 2008, we paid dividends totalling \$1.52 on each outstanding common share.
+In 2011, we paid dividends totalling \$1.60, in 2010 we paid dividends totalling \$1.54 and in 2009, we paid dividends totalling \$1.52 on each outstanding common share.

 As a holding company, our ability to pay dividends on our shares depends in large part upon our subsidiaries paying dividends and other amounts to us.
 Our subsidiaries must comply with corporate and securities laws and with their agreements before they can pay dividends to us.
-We are not aware of any restriction that could prevent us from paying dividends, except as imposed by the OSC on TSX Inc. and the AMF on MX if certain financial viability ratios are not met, and as imposed by the debt covenants in our credit facility.
-These regulatory restrictions are outlined above under the heading "Recognition and Regulation of Exchanges, Clearing Agencies and Information Processor" and our debt covenants are outlined under the "Liquidity and Capital Resources - Credit Facilities and Guarantee" on page 48 of our 2010 MD&A.
+We are not aware of any restriction that could prevent us from paying dividends, except as imposed by the OSC on TSX Inc. and the AMF on MX if certain financial viability ratios are not met, as imposed by the debt covenants in our credit facility and under the Support Agreement.
+These regulatory restrictions are outlined above under the heading "Recognition and Regulation of Exchanges, ATSs, Clearing Agencies and Information Processor" and our debt covenants are outlined under the heading "Credit Facilities and Guarantee" on page 46 of our 2011 MD&A. Under the terms of the Support Agreement, we are restricted from declaring or making any distribution or dividend payment other than the regular quarterly dividend of \$0.40 per common share.